 Apart from anything else it provides a damning counterview to the claims we often hear about Mohammed the benevolent lawgiver.
 For instance, Dr John Andrew Morrow promotes a fantasy version of Mohammed based on his book about the almost certainly fake Covenants of Mohammed.
 In an interview Morrow said “Traditional, true Islam is a religion of love, peace and understanding.
 We do not torture, kill, kidnap and, sure as hell, we do not rape.
 Those who do act against Allah!”
-However, if we have our Life of Muhammed handy and turn to pages 511 and 515-517 we see Mohammed do all four in the space of a few days.
-He had Kinana tortured and killed, and kidnapped and raped his wife Safiya (admittedly after marrying her but consent was clearly not an issue).
+However, if we have our Life of Muhammad handy and turn to pages 511 and 515-517 we see Mohammed do all four in the space of a few days.
+He had Kinana tortured and killed, and kidnapped and raped his wife Safiyah (admittedly after marrying her but consent was clearly not an issue).

 If you have only an hour to spare here is an abridged version.
 If you have only ten minutes to spare here are edited highlights.
 But nothing gives the full flavour of the brutal times and Mohammed’s brutal actions like the full Life of Muhammed.

 The book’s index gives only the briefest indication of particular events so here is an expanded guide to the contents which I hope may be helpful.
 The page number of the text is given plus the electronic page number (eg 99/432) for speed of locating sections:

 Archangel Gabriel appears to Mohammed in a dream.
 Mohammed thinks he has become an ecstatic poet or possessed, and decides to throw himself off the mountain but Gabriel stops him, telling him he is Allah’s apostle.
 Khadija convinces him that he is not possessed and hopes he will become a prophet.